DejanMilicic/Gaur/Book/test.md

             publc virtual int Text { get; set; }
 ```

 Test of editing on tablet and some more
+and some `inline code` too